2017-2018 ConnectHome - Philanthropic Partnerships

 - Best practices, tips, and advice for working with philanthropy

-This webinar will be followed by a session at the upcoming ConnectHome conference in Washington, DC that will build on your learning from the webinar and go deeper into what strategies you can execute to begin and advance philanthropic partnerships in your community.
+This webinar was followed by a session at the ConnectHome conference in Washington, DC that built on your learning from the webinar and went deeper into what strategies you can execute to begin and advance philanthropic partnerships in your community.

 Who Should Attend?

-Public Housing Authority (PHA) staff and community members responsible for ConnectHome program implementation should attend.
-Community members from non-ConnectHome communities interested in bridging the digital divide for PHA or other HUD-assisted housing programs are welcome to attend.
+Public Housing Authority (PHA) staff and community members responsible for ConnectHome program implementation should have attended.
+Community members from non-ConnectHome communities interested in bridging the digital divide for PHA or other HUD-assisted housing programs were welcome to attend.

 U.S. Department of Housing and Urban Development (HUD)